 The initial nine sites were museums (or spaces that later became museums), then the show appeared at Knoedler Art Galleries in New York (November 1948), an event organized as a benefit for the Scholarship Fund of NYU’s Institute of Fine Arts.
 The brochure lists more than 70 sponsors, a New York who’s who, including the Tremaines.
 Afterwards, the exhibition was shown largely at art centers and university venues, and substitutions were made for some of the works; by the end of the initial 24-venue run (1947–50), about 25 percent of the show’s pieces had changed.
 The newly added works included van Doesburg’s Composition (1930), Barnett Newman’s The Euclidian Abyss (1947), an El Lissitzky, and two works by Jacques Lipchitz.
 Max Ernst’s A beautiful day (1948) appeared in at least four of the later venues, then dropped out.
-Meanwhile, the fragility of Mondrian’s Victory boogie woogie (1942-44), with scotch tape on the canvas, prevented it from traveling to more than a few venues after the inaugural show in Hartford; its understudy, an exact copy commissioned from the artist Perle Fine, usually took its place.
+Meanwhile, the fragility of Mondrian’s Victory boogie woogie (1942-44), with scotch tape on the canvas, prevented it from traveling to more than a few venues after the inaugural show in Hartford; its understudy, an exact copy commissioned from the artist Perle Fine, [or an interpretation of a finished VBW] usually took its place.

 Painting toward architecture exhibition as installed at the Contemporary Art Museum, Houston (January-February 1950).
 Courtesy the Karl Kamrath Collection, University of Texas at Austin architectural archives.
 (See FN "Photo C" below for list of works in the photo.)